-Assessment BAHC1.
-Assessment will be based on the submission of a short essay based on the unit content.
+Assessment BAHC1 Assessment will be based on the submission of a short essay based on the unit content.
 (Suggested word count 1,000 - 2,000 and a short illustrated presentation (5 minutes).
 Requirements You should submit work based on the unit comprising: • A short essay (1,000-2,000 words); • a short presentation (5 minutes).
 Alternative forms of assessment These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs assessment.
 Date & time The week, date and time of your assessment will be notified in unit briefings and detailed on Moodle.
 Marking Criteria Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria.

-Grade Marking Ci riteria ц 85-100% There is consistent and strong evidence with outstanding examples that demonstrate PA 1st 70-84% There is substantial and strong evidence with excellent examples that demonstrate ASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate ω 40-49% There is adequate evidence, with some sound examples that demonstrate - т 35-39% There is inadequate evidence, with some examples to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Academ practice · · plagiarism with unde Policy, and Except wh final piece must ensu will find ve avoiding p ns that are considered to be the result of collusion or or other forms of academic misconduct will be dealt r the Art School's 'Upholding of Academic Integrity' d penalties may involve the loss of academic credits. ere the assessment of an assignment is group based, the of work that is submitted must be your own work.
-You re that you acknowledge all sources you have used.
-You ery useful guidance on good academic practice and lagiarism on the Course Moodle site, while there are also leaflets on Referencing available in the library.
-Feedbad ck nd verbal feedback will be provided within 20 term-time e summative assessment.
+Grade Marking C riteria 85-100% There is consistent and strong evidence with outstanding examples that demonstrate 1st 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate ω 40-49% There is adequate evidence, with some sound examples that demonstrate

+35-39% There is inadequate evidence, with some examples to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
+Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
+You must ensure that you acknowledge all sources you have used.
+You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
+Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.